Updated: April 13, 2026

 Photo by LUFANG CAO on Unsplash

-To drive pre-saves, pre-orders, and early engagement, consider incorporating elements of urgency and exclusivity:
+To drive pre-saves, pre-orders, and early engagement, you may want to consider incorporating elements of urgency and exclusivity:

 • Limited-Time Offers: Offer exclusive merch bundles or early bird discounts for pre-orders.

-• Early Access: Provide email subscribers or engaged fans with early access to a single or a behind-the-scenes video.
+• Early Access: Give email subscribers or engaged fans early access to a single or a behind-the-scenes video.

-• Countdown Timers: Utilize countdown timers on your website and social media to build anticipation for the release date.
+• Countdown Timers: Use countdown timers on your website and social media to build anticipation for the release date.

 Analyzing and Adapting